Autofolding for Source Code Summarization: Related Work

 The task of \textbf{natural language summarization} has been studied extensively \cite{sparck2007automatic}, mostly focusing on \emph{extractive} summarization --- the problem of extracting the most relevant text segments from documents.
 Source code identifiers (e.g., variable names) are information-rich and have been shown to be important for tasks such as feature location \cite{abebe2011effect,dit2013feature}.
 NLP techniques have been used on these identifiers for information retrieval tasks such as automatically selecting labels for software artifacts \cite{de2013labeling}.
 Extractive summarization has also been applied for the automatic summarization of bug reports \cite{mani2012ausum,rastkar2010summarizing}.

 We are aware of only a few previous methods that consider the problem of \textbf{code summarization}.
 One of the first approaches is program slicing \cite{silva2012vocabulary,khoo2008path} which hides irrelevant LOC for a chosen program path -- essentially a very specific form of query-based summarization.
+Program slicing focuses on the display of a path for a specific statement or variable of interest, and is not obviously applicable to the first look problem that we consider.
 Most similar to our work are Haiduc \etal\cite{haiduc2010supporting,haiduc2010automated} and the follow up work by Eddy \etal\cite{eddy2013evaluating} and Rodeghero \etal \cite{rodeghero2014improving}, who also consider the problem of summarizing source code, particularly methods and classes, but in their work code fragments are summarized by a short list of keywords.
 For example, the \lstinline+equals+ method in \autoref{fig:ex} might be summarized by the list of terms (\lstinline+equals+, \lstinline+code+, \lstinline+reason+, \lstinline+Status+).
 McBurney \etal \cite{mcburney2014improving} take this idea further and present the keywords in a navigable tree structure, with more general topics near the top of the tree.
 In our work, we summarize code \emph{with} code, which we would argue has the potential to provide a much richer and more informative summary.

 Also, Ying \etal \cite{ying2013code} consider the problem of summarizing a list of code fragments, such as those returned by a code search engine.
 They use a supervised learning approach at the level of lines of code.
 Because they consider the results of code search, their classifier uses query-level features, \eg, whether a line of code uses any identifiers that were present in the query.
 This is a source of information that is not available in our problem setting.
 In contrast, we target use cases in which the developer is skimming the source code to get an overview of its operation, rather than performing a directed keyword search.
 Kim \etal\cite{kim2013enriching} develop a system that augments API documentation with code example summaries but these are mined from the web and are therefore limited to APIs which have examples already written for them --- our approach is applicable to \emph{any} source file.